 Try to buy treats that are not only made with dog-safe, human-grade ingredients, but ingredients that do more than simply reward your dog.
 Treats that contain ingredients proven to be healthy to man’s best friend.
 Treats overseen by a dog nutritionist.
 A specialist in what’s good for dogs and what ingredients are both safe for dogs and beneficial to canine health.

 Importantly, you need to know exactly what’s in your dog’s treats.
-That’s one of the benefits of our dog treat baking mixes.
-They’ve been created by our in house dog nutritionist with a small number of highly recognizable and beneficial ingredients.
+That’s one of the benefits of my dog treat baking mixes.
+They’ve been approved by my in-house dog nutritionist with a small number of highly recognizable and beneficial ingredients.
 You know what’s in them and you know they’re doing your dog good.

 There are no additives or preservatives.
 No hidden nasties.
 Just 100% natural goodness.
-They’re hand-blended in our own kitchens by our own team with ingredients you’ll know and recognise.
+They’re hand-blended in my own kitchens by myself and my team with ingredients you’ll know and recognise.
 They’re not made in a factory across the other side of the world with inferior ingredients and cheap by-products.